 Gerow went on to have two further daughters but she never married, and never forgot her first child.
 When the British Columbia government opened up adoption records in the early 1990s, Gerow says, ‘I sent my affidavit requesting information in regards to the adoption, so I’ve been searching for quite a while.’Meanwhile her daughter, Tamela Dunn, had started searching too.
 ‘I walked around my entire life with a missing piece and I never understood it,’ says 39-year-old Tamela Dunn.
 ‘Because of the fact of the old-style hospital, a lot of the records got deteriorated, there was a lot of information that was unreadable and so there was a lot that happened, and it was just an uphill battle.’
 Though cautious, Dunn continued to search.’
 There’s a lot of horror stories out there about people reuniting and sometimes it not working out so well.’
 With the help of non-profit reconnection group Spirit of the Children, the two women were reunited in 2015.

 Dunn said afterwards, ‘I was expecting a name, I wasn’t expecting a mom.’

-If you like this, try:-
+If you like this true story, read:-

-And if you’d like to tweet a link to THIS post, here’s my suggested tweet:
+If you’d like to share a link to THIS post, here’s my suggested tweet: